aditnurdiansyah/probability-and-statistics-project/README.md

 # Tutorial on Hypothesis Testing for the Average of a Population - Known Population Variation (Z Test)

-This repository contains documentation and links to video tutorials on Hypothesis Testing from the Probability and Statistics course.
+This repository contains case study, source code, documentation, and links to video tutorials on Hypothesis Testing from the Probability and Statistics course.

 ## Class A - Group 8
 - Ayu Rahma Diah Herdi - 3337250042